varajala/microtest/docs/tools.md

 The **start_wsgi_server** function runs a web server in the address host:port.
 The provided wsgi_app must be a valid WSGI application specified by PEP 3333.
-If wait is True this call blocks until a connection can be established with the created server.
+If wait is True this call blocks until a connection can be established with the server.
 The server is executed in another process.
 The returned Process instance has the following methods and properties:

 ```python